How to extract $UsnJrnl:$J from a disk image (or a live system)

 icat image.dd 81-128-2 > UsnJrnl-J.bin

 The <inode>-<type>-<id> triple is how TSK addresses alternate streams.
-The type/id you need is whichever attribute name ends in :$Jfls shows that in its long output.
+Whichever attribute name ends in :$J is the one you want; fls shows that in its long output.

-For broad triage collection, Velociraptor's Windows.NTFS.MFT artefact pack and KAPE both know to pull the journal automatically.
+For broad triage collection, Velociraptor's Windows.NTFS.MFT artefact pack and Kroll's KAPE both pull the journal automatically.
 KAPE uses target files (!ALL or USNJournal); Velociraptor uses the parse_ntfs plugin.
+Both also grab $MFT and $LogFile in the same sweep, which is what you actually want.

 From a mounted volume

-If you have the image mounted (read-only, via mount -t ntfs-3g or via Arsenal Image Mounter on Windows), the path appears as a regular file but most tools refuse to read alternate streams transparently.
+If the image is mounted read-only via ntfs-3g on Linux or Arsenal Image Mounter on Windows, the metadata path appears as a regular file but most tools refuse to read alternate streams transparently.

-On Linux with ntfs-3g, you can read the stream directly:
+On Linux with ntfs-3g, the stream is readable directly:

 sudo cat '/mnt/image/$Extend/$UsnJrnl:$J' > UsnJrnl-J.bin

-Note that depending on the streams_interface mount option, :$J may appear as a separate path component instead — check ls -la /mnt/image/\$Extend/.
+Depending on the streams_interface mount option, :$J may appear as a separate path component instead.
+Check ls -la /mnt/image/\$Extend/ first.

 From a live Windows host

-You need administrative privileges and an NTFS-aware reader, because Windows blocks ordinary access to metadata files.
+You need administrative privileges and an NTFS-aware reader, because Windows blocks ordinary access to metadata files even from administrator processes.

-Eric Zimmerman's tools include RawCopy.exe (or RawCopy64.exe), which bypasses the standard file API:
+Eric Zimmerman's tool suite includes RawCopy.exe (and RawCopy64.exe), which bypasses the standard file API:

 RawCopy.exe /FileNamePath:"C:\$Extend\$UsnJrnl:$J" /OutputPath:"D:\Out"

-If you can't drop a binary, Powerforensics does the same thing in pure PowerShell:
+If you cannot drop a binary, PowerForensics reads raw NTFS structures in pure PowerShell:

 Import-Module PowerForensics